Why is credit score important? We tell you what a credit score is, how it is calculated and learning why credit score is important in this post.

 Did you know that Wallethub did a study and found that ….”people with no credit pay an average of 53% more for car insurance than people with excellent credit, with some states seeing fluctuations as high as 122%.”

-My credit score affects what I pay for car insurance?
+My credit score affects what I pay for car insurance and other types of insurance like home insurance?

 Unless you live in California, Massachusetts, or Hawaii it can.
 I might add that the savings can be quite substantial over time.